junxit/us-congress-bills-116/metadata.md

 - 2019-06-26 — Introduced in Senate
 - 2019-06-26 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2019-11-13 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2020-01-09 — Amendment SA 1278 agreed to in Senate by Unanimous Consent.
+- 2020-01-09 — Amendment SA 1278 proposed by Senator McConnell for Senator Sullivan. (consideration: CR S148-149; text: CR S139-147) In the nature of a substitute.
+- 2020-01-09 — Measure laid before Senate by unanimous consent. (consideration: CR S148-149)
+- 2020-01-09 — Passed Senate with an amendment by Voice Vote.
+- 2020-01-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2020-01-09 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2020-01-09 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2020-01-09 — Senate amendment agreed to: Amendment SA 1278 agreed to in Senate by Unanimous Consent.
+- 2020-01-09 — Senate amendment proposed (on the floor): Amendment SA 1278 proposed by Senator McConnell for Senator Sullivan.
+- 2020-01-09 — Senate amendment submitted